Linear Fault Estimators for Nonlinear Systems: An Ultra-Local Model Design: Introduction

 \section{Introduction}

 Predictive maintenance is a vital technology that guarantees the reliable operation of high-tech industrial systems.
-A fundamental element for predictive maintenance is fault estimation (for severity assessment).
-If we have an accurate estimate of the fault effect in the system, predictions of its severity can be performed and predictive maintenance can be scheduled accordingly.
+A fundamental element for predictive maintenance is fault estimation (for severity assessment) \cite{ghanipoor2022ultra}.
+If we have an accurate estimate of the fault effect in the system, we can predict the magnitude of the slowly increasing fault signal and schedule predictive maintenance actions accordingly.
 Many fault estimation methods have been developed for linear dynamical systems (see, e.g., \cite{liu2013sensor,liu2012fuzzy} for results on linear stochastic and switching systems).
 However, most engineered systems (e.g., robotics, power/water networks, transportation, and manufacturing) are highly nonlinear in nature.
-Methods for nonlinear systems are still under development, see, e.g., \cite{esfahani2015tractable}, \cite{valibeygi2016observer}, \cite{pan2021dynamic}, \cite{lan2020robust}, and \cite{Adaptive}.
+Methods for nonlinear systems are still under development, see, e.g., \cite{esfahani2015tractable}, \cite{de2001geometric}, \cite{pan2021dynamic}, \cite{lan2020robust}, and \cite{Adaptive}.
 In \cite{Adaptive}, the authors address the problem for nonlinear systems with uniformly Lipschitz nonlinearities, process faults only (i.e., no sensor faults), and assume the so-called matching condition (the rank of the fault distribution matrix is invariant under left multiplication by the output matrix) is satisfied.
-An adaptive filter is provided that approximately reconstructs the actuator fault vector in this configuration.
+An adaptive filter is introduced that approximately reconstructs the actuator fault vector in this configuration.
 Although the matching condition makes the problem tractable, it significantly reduces the class of systems that can benefit from the results.
-In \cite{Phan2021}, a fault estimation scheme is introduced for both sensor and process faults using Nonlinear Unknown Input Observers (NUIO), adaptive Radial Basis Function Neural Networks (RBFNN), and assuming the matching condition is satisfied.
-The authors prove that their scheme provides boundedness of fault estimation errors.
+In \cite{Phan2021}, using Nonlinear Unknown Input Observers (NUIO), adaptive Radial Basis Function Neural Networks (RBFNN), and assuming the matching condition, a fault reconstruction scheme is provided for both sensor and process faults.
+The authors prove the bounded fault estimation errors of the provided scheme.